-The Port of Barcelona has been granted three licences to provide port services to receive oily liquid waste from ships and two to receive solid waste.
+The Port of Barcelona has been granted three licences to provide port services for receiving oily liquid waste from ships and two for receiving solid waste.

 Air quality

 The principal regulations that apply to the port are those related to air quality and atmospheric protection.